TinySonhh/nodejs-app/README.md

 7. Built-in baseAuth as a middleware for routes need auth
 8. Support SSL template servers

 ## What can you do with this?
 You can do anything you can with this.
 Just see this as an app template with some useful utils

+## How to start?
+1. Clone .env.template to .env
+2. Modify the according info as yours
+3. Run node app.js to check

 ## Wish you create amazing app!